maksimryndin/distributed-book/src/consistency/time.md

 So partial synchronous model[[DLS88] C. Dwork, N. A. Lynch, and L. J. Stockmeyer.
 Consensus in the presence of partial synchrony.] is used

+partial synchrony, which (roughly stated) says that the network will be periodically synchronous for short intervals of time.
+In such intervals of synchrony, all 24 undelivered messages will be delivered in less than time δ, for some fixed bound δ.
+The bound δ does not have to be known in advance (the protocol is initialized with a reasonable bound, but will dynamically adapt and increase this bound if it is too small).

 a distributed system is asynchronous if there is no bound on message delay, clock drift, or the time necessary to execute a step.
 Thus, to say that a system is asynchronous is to make no timing assumptions whatsoever (Chandra)